addisonj/ff-2019-smoth-operator/pres.md

 ### And some things aren't so clear...

 - How do we send messages downstream?
-- How do we actually deal with state?
+- How do we perform a snapshot?
 - How do we set timers?

 ----